-Core earnings is a non-GAAP financial measure and is defined by the Company as GAAP net income (loss) applicable to common stockholders, excluding realized gain (loss) on RMBS, unrealized (gain) loss on investments in MSRs, and realized and unrealized gain (loss) on derivatives.
+Core earnings is a non-GAAP financial measure and is currently defined by the Company as GAAP net income (loss), excluding realized gain (loss) on RMBS, realized and unrealized (gain) loss on investments in MSRs, realized and unrealized gain (loss) on derivatives and realized (gain) loss on acquired assets.
 Core earnings is adjusted to exclude outstanding LTIP-OP Units in our Operating Partnership and dividends paid on preferred stock.
 Additionally, core earnings excludes (i) any tax (benefit) expense on unrealized (gain) loss on MSRs and (ii) any estimated catch up premium amortization (benefit) cost due to the use of current rather than historical estimates of constant prepayment rates for amortization of the excess servicing portion of the MSRs.
-Core earnings are provided for purposes of comparability to other issuers that invest in residential mortgage-related assets.
-The Company believes providing investors with core earnings, in addition to related GAAP financial measures, gives investors greater transparency into the Company's ongoing operational performance.
-The concept of core earnings does have significant limitations, including the exclusion of realized and unrealized gains (losses), and may not be comparable to similarly-titled measures of other peers, which may use different calculations.
+Core earnings are provided for purposes of potential comparability to other issuers that invest in residential mortgage-related assets.
+The Company believes providing investors with core earnings, in addition to related GAAP financial measures, may provide investors some insight into the Company's ongoing operational performance.
+However, the concept of core earnings does have significant limitations, including the exclusion of realized and unrealized gains (losses), and given the apparent lack of a consistent methodology among issuers for defining core earnings, it may not be comparable to similarly-titled measures of other issuers, which define core earnings differently from the Company and each other.
 As a result, core earnings should not be considered a substitute for the Company's GAAP net income (loss) or as a measure of the Company's liquidity.